herobank110/qt-material-ui/docs/components/typography.md

 - line height
 - tracking

-As a partial workaround, you can apply padding and margins to create space around typography.
+As a partial workaround, it's possible to apply padding and margins to create space around typography.

 ## Variants